A complicated relationship: Biden and Xi prepare for meeting | Politics

 Tensions have also risen as the Chinese military has flown increasing numbers of sorties near the self-ruled island of Taiwan, which Beijing considers part of its territory.

-Chinese officials have signaled that Taiwan will be a top issue for the talks.
-Biden has made clear that his administration will abide by the long-standing U.S. "One China'' policy, which recognises Beijing but allows informal relations and defense ties with Taipei.
+Chinese officials have signalled that Taiwan will be a top issue for the talks.
+Biden has made clear that his administration will abide by the long-standing U.S. “One China'' policy, which recognises Beijing but allows informal relations and defense ties with Taipei.
 Chinese military forces held exercises last week near Taiwan in response to a visit by a U.S. congressional delegation to the island.
+The president intends, in part, to use the conversation to underscore the need to establish “guardrails” in the relationship to ensure that the two sides in the midst of their stiff competition avoid “unintended conflict,'' according to a senior administration official who briefed reporters on White House planning for the meeting and spoke on the condition of anonymity.
+The official said the video call is expected to last “several hours,'' adding that the White House was hopeful that the two leaders' seeing each other would allow for greater depth to their conversation than their two earlier calls this year.

 Other U.S. presidents have held that bonding with a geopolitical adversary can be a good foreign policy strategy.
 George W. Bush faced ridicule after his first meeting with Russia's Vladimir Putin when he claimed that he had “looked the man in the eye” and “was able to get a sense of his soul.”
 Bush would go on to host the Russian leader at his ranch in Crawford, Texas, and bring him to his father's estate in Kennebunkport, Maine, where the 43rd and 41st presidents took the Russian president fishing.